Antonio Garcia tests positive for COVID-19 during Rolex 24 - WTMJ

 AP Auto Racing Writer

-Jordan Taylor and Nicky Catsburg finished the race to score the GT Le Mans class victory.
-GM said Garcia had no symptoms and the team was permitted by IMSA to finish the race, which uses three and four drivers in a shared car.
+Garcia, who is 40, has three class wins in the 24 Hours of Le Mans and is a longtime Corvette factory driver.
+The Rolex win Sunday was the third of his career, and he and Taylor are the reigning GT Le Mans class champions.

-“The series determined Corvette Racing met all conditions under the IMSA event protocols that allowed it to compete in a safe and responsible manner,” GM said.
-“We have notified crew members and others who had contact with Antonio and will conduct testing with racing team members after 72 hours, per CDC guidelines.”
+“It was bittersweet to end the day like we did with Antonio having to leave the track,” Taylor said.
+“I was super upset and disappointed for him when I got out of the car after what I thought was my last stint and was told he couldn’t get back in the car.
+He lives for these events, especially this one.”

 IMSA is owned by NASCAR, which does not conduct COVID-19 tests for its participants but operates in a bubble of sorts at the race track.
-International drivers were given access to a testing service to assist in their travel to and from the event and Garcia participated in last weekend’s testing — which means he’d been in Florida for more than a week before testing positive.
+International drivers were given access to a testing service to assist in their travel to and from the event and Garcia was cleared to travel to Daytona and participate in two full weekends on track.

-Catsburg said he was tested Saturday and it came back negative, and he plans to be tested again Monday before he leaves Daytona to return to Europe.
+Catsburg said he tested negative Saturday but will be tested again before he returns to Europe.

-“I feel safe and I never felt under any threat from his positive results,” said Catsburg, who learned Garcia had been pulled from the race with seven hours remaining.
+“I feel safe and I never felt under any threat from his positive results,” said Catsburg.

 Garcia was the second driver to test positive for COVID-19 during the Rolex weekend.
 Alegra Motorsports pulled Michael de Quesada from its entry Saturday morning before the race.

-Mathieu Jaminet was replaced by RWR Eurasia last week when he tested positive, and Black Swan Racing withdrew from the race after team owner/driver Tim Pappas tested positive.
+Mathieu Jaminet was replaced by RWR Eurasia last week when he tested positive, and Black Swan Racing withdrew when owner/driver Tim Pappas tested positive.
 Both Jaminet and Pappas presumed they had been exposed at the 24 Hours of Dubai before traveling to Daytona two weeks ago.

 Renger van der Zande had to quarantine during Chip Ganassi Racing’s test session in Sebring, Florida, earlier this month due to contact tracing.